S-Corp Tax Calculator for 2026

 Your Estimated Tax Comparison*

-This calculator provides general estimates only.
-Actual tax savings will vary based on numerous factors including but not limited to: reasonable compensation requirements, state taxes, QBI deduction eligibility, business expenses, and individual tax situations.
-Results are hypothetical and for educational purposes only.
-Always consult with a qualified CPA before making entity election decisions.
+This s-corp tax calculator provides general estimates only.
+Actual tax savings vary based on IRS S-Corporation requirements, reasonable compensation, state taxes, and your specific situation.
+Results are for educational purposes.
+Always consult a qualified CPA before making Form 2553 election decisions.

 Personalized Analysis